-Assuming you have done all that, it is time to set the anchor alarm, i.e., to define an allowed perimeter within which the vessel must stay at anchor and finally arm the alarm.
+Assuming you have done all that, it is time to set the GPS anchor alarm, i.e., to define an allowed perimeter within which the vessel must stay at anchor and finally arm the alarm.
 These apps come in a large variety, with many different features, and so it is quite confusing which app to use.
 For me, living at the hook, the following features of an anchor alarm app are important:

 - I like to know the history of the vessel’s positions at anchor.
 This allows me to judge whether an alarm raised is because of a wind shift stronger than expected (the vessel is still on the same arc around the anchor position, just more on the edge of it than I had anticipated), or something more serious has happened (the vessel is rapidly moving away from the last partial arc that it had created on the map).
-For this reason, some kind of map needs to be available to the anchor alarm, but it may all be deep blue background for all I care… 😉
+For this reason, some kind of map needs to be available to the anchor alarm, but it may all be plain deep blue background for all I care… 😉

-- As I never set the alarm when we are dropping the anchor – I am kind of busy with other things then 😉 – I need to set the alarm when the vessel is already at anchor.
+- As I never set the alarm when we are dropping the anchor – I am kind of busy with other things then 😉 – I need to set the alarm when the vessel is already at anchor and all has settled down.
 If the app can only set an alarm as a circle around the vessel’s current position, this is obviously no good then.
 It does not improve things much when I can move this circle away from the vessel and onto the anchor position, as it is usually hard to tell on the tiny anchor alarm’s map in which direction one is moving the circle.
 Moreover, it is usually done by dragging with one’s fingers, which is not very precise at all.

-- Much better are anchor alarms that use the bearing of the current anchor position and a distance (which should be chain length plus the distance from the bow roller to where your phone is on the vessel) for defining the allowed perimeter.
+- Much better are anchor alarms that use the bearing of the current anchor position and a distance (which should be roughly chain length plus the distance from the bow roller to where your phone is on the vessel) for defining the allowed perimeter.
 Being able to augment that by using only a partial arc rather than a full circle can be very useful in a tight spot.
 Alternatively, I also quite like to define the allowed perimeter for the vessel by drawing a shape with my finger on the anchor alarm’s map.
 In particular, when some vessel position history is already visible, it is then easy to draw a tight perimeter for the allowed vessel position.

 - It is also nice to be able to set a tolerance level against false alarms.

 - Although it is a cool feature to be able to see the alarm on a 2nd remote device when ashore and away from the vessel, one has to be aware that should something happen, most likely one will not be back in time to prevent a disaster.
-I have not used such a feature yet, but I can imagine that being able to check that the anchor is still holding will ease this nagging feeling that something might have happened whilst you are trying to enjoy a nice dinner ashore.
+I have not often used such a feature yet, but I can imagine that being able to check that the anchor is still holding will ease this nagging feeling that something might have happened whilst you are trying to enjoy a nice dinner ashore.

 And finally, I do test the app a couple of times whether it is reliable in different circumstances.
 Also, when the app is in the background and some other app is on the screen.
 A good way of periodically retesting the app is to keep the alarm on when leaving the anchorage.
 If the alarm does not go off, something is very fishy!
 It goes without saying that my phone or tablet is plugged into a power supply for the entire length of the anchor watch.
 GPS does drain the batteries of any phone or tablet rather quickly.
-If you need a louder sound for the alarm – why not use a BT connected external loudspeaker right next to your bed?
+If you need a louder sound for the alarm – why not use a BT-connected external loudspeaker right next to your bed?
 (Also plugged into power, of course.)

 Apple devices have a rather uniform GPS performance, but for Android the market is much less clear.
 Very cheap devices may also use very cheap GPS receivers, which will make the anchor alarm app perform less precise, and with more false alarms most likely.